HumanCellAtlas/data-portal-content/content/guides/userguides/download-bam.md

 ## Step one: finding BAM files with the HCA Data Explorer

-You can use the [HCA Data Explorer][exporer] to find data to download using the HCA CLI tools.
+You can use the [HCA Data Explorer][explorer] to find data to download using the HCA CLI tools.
 The Data Explorer lists projects with data available for download from the Data Store and lets you filter the data for a number of attributes.